What is a business credit score and how to increase your business credit score?

 Whereas, a lack of a good credit score can highlight the negative aspects of your company’s credibility instead, which could result in a domino effect of losing your reputation and any subsequent hopes of a new credit line.

 From vendors to lenders to your business partners, anyone can do a quick business credit check to gauge the financial health of your company.
 Therefore, it is now more crucial than ever to maintain a healthy company credit score.

+Want to know how is business credit score calculated?
 Here’s a surprising fact about business credit score: There isn’t a ‘one-size-fits-all’ kind of scoring metric.
 In fact, there are multiple business credit monitoring systems which means your company has multiple business credit scores.

 Credit score levels range from a scale of 1-5 to 1-1000, depending on which business credit monitoring system a particular lender is using.
 Therefore, if you want to stay on the safe side, it’s better to score as high as possible on these metric systems and not fall in the lowest quarter of any of them.

 A business credit score is calculated on information received from three main areas:

 Most credit scoring platforms are tied up with various debt collection companies, so they are constantly aware of not just the amount of debt a company currently has, but also the frequency of on-time & delayed repayments made by the company to their vendors & lenders.

 All registered companies have data available publicly at government bodies and banking institutions which can be freely accessed by credit scoring companies when performing a business credit check.

 Another way credit scoring organizations assess your creditworthiness is by registering complaints from your vendors and suppliers who are dissatisfied with your speed of repayment or any other legitimate issues.